jzanetti/Sijin_ML/docs/source/deep_learning/deep_learning.rst

 Neural Network or Artificial Neural Network is one set of algorithms used in machine learning for modeling the data using graphs of Neurons.

+Compared to regular machine learning approach (e.g., decision tree or linear regressoin), neural network has:

+* advantages: neural networks have the ability to learn on their own and produce results that are not limited by the data supplied to them (e.g., data extrapolation).

+* disadvantages: neural networks generally require far more data than traditional machine learning methods; for example, thousands if not millions of labeled examples are needed.

 .. note::

    Neural Networks and Deep Learning (by *Charu C. Aggarwal*)